pshraddha128/To-Do-List/README.md

 # To-Do-List
 This project is a simple MERN (MongoDB, Express, React, Node.js) application designed to help you manage your tasks, projects, and team work effectively.
-This video series will guide you through the process of creating, reading, updating, and deleting Todos.
+This Web Application will help you through the process of creating, reading, updating, and deleting Todos.

 ## Overview
 This TodoList app is a straightforward yet powerful tool to organize your tasks and streamline your workflow.
 It provides a user-friendly interface for managing todos, allowing you to create, view, update, and delete tasks effortlessly.